PzAz04Maus/Abiogenesis/_AB13 Rulebook/Extensions/1 Tactical Combat/Long Range Fighting/_Deep Encounters.md

 To handle these infantry battles in an efficient and fun manner, Ab13 needs to create a new structure for the longer infantry battle.

+# Deep encounters
+The radio, car, and rifle have created an incomparable set of circumstances to what fights look like in the modern era.
+Creating a genuine impression of a modern gunfight is very difficult because of how effects need to fluidly transition from the height of a person to hundreds of meters.

+Wrapping our heads around a modern fight therefore requires us to structure things into levels of scale.

+For the conflicts that soldiers, mercenaries or adventurers of modern RPGs face, we will need to define what fighting means by the 3 aspects of battle: tactical, operational, and strategic. [^1] ~~These levels have no definite boundaries or limits from each other; instead, they are levels of analysis that are designed to simplify understanding the problem.~~

+essentially we have the level of detail increase as we zoom in further.

+## The Tactical Aspect
+- the skirmish map - "the main target" - where the combat is expected to happen
+- hard combat
+- individual responses, microterrain

+## The operational aspect
+- operational map - zoom in: general area map - make a rectangle of the area that'll matter.
+Roll for nodes.
+- Operational points, nodes - "parts of town"
+- macro scale, the command action which people focus on
+- the tactical pause
+- there's a threat, but it's currently a pause
+- the macro of combat, more generalized in keeping track of the firefight
+- the global decision making of the squad, when everyone sits down and says "this global section of the term, we'll focus on x"

+## The strategic aspect
+- strategic points - whats on the horizon

 # Operational Combat

 An **operational scene** is the collection of all exchanges of fire, pauses, operational actions, or operational movements.
 These are referred to as **operational decisions**.
 Operational scenes begin upon approach of the enemy.